 Using an advanced skill called angulation (which you might have already heard of via the word “triangulation”), you can use the compass and visible landmarks to figure out where you are with more accuracy than just eyeballing it.

 - Try to shrink the area on the map of where you might be.
-It’s easier to figure out where you are if the possibile area is only the size of your fist on the map.
+It’s easier to figure out where you are if the possible area is only the size of your fist on the map.
 Think about where you’ve come from.
 Did you cross any roads?
 Go past a big mountain?

 - Assuming your map is oriented to the land and True North, anchor it so it doesn’t move.